andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 permalink: /copy-swap-drop-postgres-table-shrink
 title: 'Shrinking Big PostgreSQL tables: Copy-Swap-Drop'
 date: 2024-10-02
-tags: [PostgreSQL]
+tags: []
 comments: true
+hidden: true
 ---

-In this post, you'll learn a recipe you can use to effectively "shrink" any large table, when only a portion of the data is queried.
+In this post, you'll learn a recipe you can use to effectively "shrink" any large table.
+This is a good fit when only a portion of the data is queried, without

 You can use this recipe for tables with billions of rows, and *without* taking Postgres offline.
 How does it work?